 - Suggested Assembly Orders lines for items with a Replenishment System of Assembly

-Order Promising for Assembled & Manufactured Items can also produce complexity.
+Order Promising for assembled and manufactured items can also produce complexity.
 This occurs where the key consideration is “have we got sufficient components to build the parent item”.
 You can configure Order Promising to include components in the Order Promising Calculation.

-When analysing the Sales Line from a shortage point of view, it is also worth noting that for Manufactured and Assembled Items, the ‘Item Availably by BOM Level’ also give useful insight into inventory availability. – see Blog “Item Availably by BOM Level” for more details.
+When analysing the Sales Line from a shortage point of view, it is also worth noting that for manufactured and assembled Items, the ‘Item Availably by BOM Level’ also give useful insight into inventory availability.